 In June 2016, for instance, I spoke with a Human Rights Watch analyst who was doing research on what the Saudiled, American-backed counterinsurgency war in Yemen meant in terms of attacks on schools.
 As of then, more than three quarters of that country's schools had already been closed due to insecurity.
-Most schools that had sustained direct damage in Yemen's capital, Sanaa, she told me, had not actually been directly targeted by Saudi-led forces.
+Most schools School buses were used to transport troops or people to political rallies, leaving kids without a safe way to attend school that had sustained direct damage in Yemen's capital, Sanaa, she told me, had not actually been directly targeted by Saudi-led forces.
 They had been grim collateral damage from air strikes on nearby suspected weapons caches and the like.
 Yet the consequences of such bombings have been immense and intense.